bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

-# Create and Add a Widget
+# Create and Place a Widget

 <div class="otp" id="no-index">